 - Never deal with contaminated water on your own.
 If water or mold damage was caused by water left by sewage or washing, then professionals should be called.

-- If you think you may have a mold issue in you’re A/C Unit, Heating, or HVAC system then you will want to take precautions.
+- If you think you may have a mold issue in your A/C Unit, Heating, or HVAC system then you will want to take precautions.
 Do not run the HVAC system as it may spread mold further.
 Consult a professional and use the EPA guide to help you.

 Do I Need to Have My Home Tested for Mold?